meiMingle/jetbrains-jpegxl/README.md

 <!-- Plugin description -->
 ## Introduction

-Allows viewing images in the [JPEG XL](https://jpeg.org/jpegxl/) format in the Jetbrains' IDE.
+Allows viewing images in the [JPEGXL](https://jpeg.org/jpegxl/) format in the Jetbrains' IDE.

 ## Power by the following projects